CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

     Move your mouse cursor over the other captions in the list, and notice how the bounding box shifts in the image to highlight the portion of the image used to generate the caption.

-> **Note**: If you encounter any intermittent issues with Vision Studio during Task 3, proceed with the next task.
-You can revisit and reattempt Task 3 if necessary.
+> **Note**: If you experience any intermittent issues with Vision Studio during Task 3, move on to the next task.
+You can always return to Task 3 and try again if needed.

-## Task 4: Tagging images
+### Task 4: Tagging images

 In this task, you will learn how to tag images with relevant labels using Vision Studio to enhance organization and searchability.